Japan JCT guide for digital businesses

 Determining if your product is taxable in Japan

-To determine whether JCT applies to the sale of your digital product or service, there are three main factors to consider:
+To determine whether JCT applies to the sale of your digital product or service, there are two main factors to consider:

 Getting JCT compliant in Japan